 - Create a piece of art as a memorial.
 Even take a pottery, jewellery or painting class to do so.

 At Bare Cremation we stand by the matra – Go Your Own Way.
 We truly believe that you should do what reflects your loved one.
 There are no rules.

-Bare Cremation services enables you to organise the cremation when your loved one passes and then when the time is right you can put together the appropriate memorial event to celebrate your loved ones life.
-Don’t feel pressured into rushing into an expensive cookie cutter funeral.
+A Bare Cremation service enables you to organise the cremation when your loved one passes and then when the time is right you can put together the appropriate memorial event to celebrate your loved one’s life.
+Don’t feel pressured into rushing into an expensive cookie-cutter funeral.
 Instead take your time and fashion something – big or small, that truly reflects the uniqueness of the person you loved.

 For more ideas about personalised end-of-life ceremonies, read our articles How to personalise an end of life service and How to plan a memorial with a cremation.
 For help personalising your loved one’s funeral or memorial, visit the Bare Cremation website or call 1800 071 176.

 Bare Cremation is Australia’s best direct cremation service.
 Our mission is to ensure every Australian has the option of an affordable, seamless and stress-free funeral service that can be arranged online or over the phone in minutes, at a fraction of the price of traditional funeral homes.
 We’ve cut out the need to go to a funeral home and made a complicated process simple by offering an affordable, transparent and easy alternative.
 Find out more by visiting the Bare Cremation website.